-After you've sent us your OpenTelemetry data and opened your service (entity) in the UI, click on Transactions to identify slow or error transactions that might be causing a spike in your application's response time.
+After you've sent us your OpenTelemetry data and opened your service (entity) in the UI, click on Transactions to identify slow transactions that might be causing a spike in your application's response time.
 Once you identify a transaction with a problem, you can drill in to details on that transaction's performance and see distributed traces involving that transaction.

 With OpenTelemetry, we rely on

-SpanKind for mapping trace data to New Relic's concept of a transaction.
+SpanKind for mapping trace data to our concept of a transaction.
 A

-consumer is used to identify the entry point of a process - that is, these are spans that are either root spans or child spans of a remote process.
+consumer is used to identify the entry point of a process.
+In other words, these are spans that are either root spans or child spans of a remote process.

-For your data to appear in this section, make sure it has the following attributes, in accordance with the OTel semantic conventions:
+For your OpenTelemetry data to appear in the Transactions page, make sure it has the following attributes, in accordance with the OTel semantic conventions:

 To learn about OpenTelemetry in other UI pages, see the UI overview.